Housing in New Zealand: 13th to early-19th century

-At first Māori used the building methods that had been developed in tropical Polynesia, altered to fit the more nomadic lifestyle.
+At first Māori used the building methods that had been developed in tropical Polynesia, altered to fit a more nomadic lifestyle.
 By the 15th century Classic Māori communities slept in rectangular sleeping houses (wharepuni).
-The wharepuni were made of timber, rushes, tree ferns and bark, they had a thatched roof and earth floors.
-These building also had a front porch which was an adaptation to New Zealand's climate and is not found in tropical Polynesia.
-The effect of European housing methods led to a mix of designs with Māori adopting windows and high roofs.
+The wharepuni were made of timber, rushes, tree ferns and bark, with thatched roofs and earth floors.
+These buildings also had a front porch which was an adaptation to New Zealand's climate and not found in tropical Polynesia.
+The influence of European housing methods from the early 1900s led to a mix of designs with Māori adopting windows and higher roofs.